JoeMirai/heb-eng-reverser/README.md

 # English-Hebrew Keyboard Auto Switcher README

 ## Project Overview
-The English-Hebrew Keyboard Auto Switcher is a script that facilitates automatic conversion of text between English and Hebrew.
-It recognises and converts input text copied to the clipboard between the two languages, eradicates miscommunication by ensuring that multilingual texts are accurately represented in their respective compositions.
-If you've ever unintentionally typed English instead of Hebrew, or vice versa this utility could help relieve language switch woes.
+This script allows you to automatically convert an English text to Hebrew and vice versa, copied to the clipboard.
+Have you ever written a line in Hebrew then look at the screen and see that it's in English or the opposite, writing in Eng just to find out it's Hebrew?
+This script is the solution for that frustration!

 ## Functional Mechanism
 The script initially sets up an associative array codenamed `letters`, operating as a rudimentary dictionary that pairs each English alphabet with its analog Hebrew character.